emacs-mirror/emacs/mps/manual/source/topic/arena.rst

 not access any memory managed by the MPS.

 .. note::

+    The extenstion callback is also called immediately after the arena is created, in other words, the creation of the arena is treated as a special example of an extension of the arena.

+    Unlike the extension callback, the contraction callback is not called when the arena is destroyed.

+    Every contraction of the arena will match one-to-one with the arena extensions that have already taken place.
+After creation, any contractions performed by the arena will be the same size as the extensions that have already taken place.
+Contractions never occur as amalgamations nor as fractions of previous arena extensions.
+    If an arena has never extended beyond its original size, it will never call the contraction callback.

     Arena extension callbacks are only supported by :term:`virtual memory arenas`.